knative/docs/new-page-template.md

 ## Break steps into logical sections

-Avoid nesting headings directly on top of each other with no text inbetween.
+Avoid nesting headings directly on top of each other with no text in between.

 1. Use ordered lists for steps.